crocs-muni/sec-certs/docs/quickstart.md

 ## Run sec-certs from docker

 If you installed the docker image (see [installation](installation.md)), use `docker run -it sec-certs` to run the container interactively.
-From there, you can run the `cc-certs` CLI or `fips-certs` CLI.
+From there, you can run the `sec-certs` CLI.
 Alternatively, you can serve a Jupyter notebook from the docker to use at your host machine and even write your scripts to some shared folder.
-Example of both use-cases follow.
+Example of that use-case follows.

 ### Persistent files with docker mounts